morgan-nanez/selected_projects/README.md

 ## Reimplement: A Neural Algoritm of Artistic Style [cs194_proj6]
 In this project, I reimplement Gatys et al's 2015 paper.
 The goal is to extract the style of one image and apply it to the content of another image.
 I do this by using the feature space provided by PyTorch's pretrained VGG19 model.
 For content activation, I used the second convolutional layer in the 4th block.
 For style activations,I used the first convolutional layer in each of the 5 blocks, as described in the paper.
 For faster results, I  utilized the GPU on Google Colab.

-## High Dynamic Range Imaging [cs194_proj7]
-In this project, I automatically combine multiple exposures into a single high dynamic range radiance map, and then convert this radiance map to an image suitable for display through tone mapping.

 ## An End-to-End Encrypted File Sharing System [cs161_proj2]